Learning Stream on Humanitarian Coordination: The humanitarian coordination architecture at country and regional levels

-In particular, the event will address segment 3.1 and 3.2 of the certification assessment outline.
-It will also address some aspects of segments 1.5, 2.2, and 2.3.
+In particular, the event addressed segment 3.1 and 3.2 of the certification assessment outline.
+It also addressed some aspects of segments 1.5, 2.2, and 2.3.

 Learning stream on humanitarian coordination

-As part of the learning stream on humanitarian coordination, this event will be the second session of six live interactive online learning events that ICVA and PHAP will organize in the coming months with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.
+As part of the learning stream on humanitarian coordination, this event was the second session of six live interactive online learning events that ICVA and PHAP is organizing in the coming months with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.

 Read more and register for the other upcoming events of PHAP's and ICVA's learning stream on humanitarian coordination: